ISPN 2025 Lyon – Abstract submission & registration are open!

 • Principal Investigators (PIs): Jonathan Roth and Jehuda Soleman

-• Collaboration: In collaboration with the International Federation of Neuroendoscopy (IFNE)
+• Collaboration: Joint project with the International Federation of Neuroendoscopy (IFNE)

 • Description: This survey examines the absence of flow void in patients who have undergone Endoscopic Third Ventriculostomy (ETV).